The grace was given before there was a "you" to give it to.

 The Decree Has a Name

-So we name the One whose purpose was settled before the stars: the eternal Father, who chose us in love before time had a verb.
-The eternal Son — our only Mediator and our great High Priest, in whom the grace of 2 Timothy 1:9 was given to us — was the appointed Lamb before the world was framed, and is at this moment interceding from the right hand of the Father for every soul whose name He has carried since before the universe began.
-The Holy Spirit, in time, applies what eternity decreed — regenerating the dead heart, illumining Paul's seven words on the page, sealing for the day of redemption every soul to whom the Father gave the Son.
-Father, Son, and Holy Spirit — one God in three Persons — decreed, accomplished, and apply.
-The Westminster Shorter Catechism, twenty centuries after Paul's stylus stilled, would say the same thing in twelve words: "The decrees of God are his eternal purpose, according to the counsel of his will."
-The decree of grace given in Christ before time is the decree under which you are sitting right now, breathing.
+So name the One whose purpose was settled before the stars: the eternal Father, who chose us in love before time had a verb.
+The eternal Son, in whom the grace of 2 Timothy 1:9 was given to us — the appointed Lamb before the world was framed, at this moment interceding for every soul whose name He has carried since before the universe began.
+The Holy Spirit, in time, applying what eternity decreed — regenerating the dead heart, illumining Paul's seven words on the page, sealing for the day of redemption every soul the Father gave the Son.
+The Westminster Shorter Catechism, twenty centuries after Paul's stylus stilled, says it in fifteen words: "The decrees of God are his eternal purpose, according to the counsel of his will."
+That decree is the one under which you are sitting right now, breathing.

 The decree has a name: Jesus.